HFScripts/M.A.T.R.I.X/README.md

 - Kali Linux (Headless) on WSL.
 - RustScan version 2.0.1.

+## Note:
+- The terminal size matters.
+If you resize it too small for the text to fit, it will simply exit the application.
+- All files created from your scans will be in the output folder.

 ### Step-by-step Setup Guide

 1. Installing Kali Linux (Headless) using WSL